 When configuring e-signature templates, you can upload forms and add places where an e-signature is required.
 Like Tasks, documents can be automatically assigned to new hires based on rules.
 If the document needs more than one signature, you can add co-signers to documents.

 To learn more about creating E-Signature Templates, click here.

 Use automated emails to effectively communicate with New Hires and members of your team about upcoming tasks.
 Like other key aspects of your Onboarding Plan, emails can be delivered at a specified time and assigned to New Hires and members of your organization based on the rules you create when adding an email template.

 To learn more about how to add additional emails to your Onboarding Plan, click here.

-Greenhouse Onboarding's Feedback feature is an essential process for your team to survey the experiences of your New Hires and report on the successes and gaps in your Onboarding Plan.
+Greenhouse Onboarding's Feedback feature helps survey the experiences of your New Hires and report on the successes and gaps in your Onboarding Plan.
 While we pre-populate potential feedback questions for your organization, you can also create your own Feedback questions to suit your needs and address any areas of concern you might have.